Running563/claudecodeui/README.md

 ## Features

 - **Responsive Design** - Works seamlessly across desktop, tablet, and mobile so you can also use Claude Code from mobile
-- **Interactive Chat Interface** - Built-in chat interface for seamless communication with Claude Code or Cursor
+- **Interactive Chat Interface** - Built-in chat interface for seamless communication with Claude Code, Cursor, or CodeBuddy
-- **Integrated Shell Terminal** - Direct access to Claude Code or Cursor CLI through built-in shell functionality
+- **Integrated Shell Terminal** - Direct access to Claude Code, Cursor, or CodeBuddy CLI through built-in shell functionality
 - **File Explorer** - Interactive file tree with syntax highlighting and live editing
 - **Git Explorer** - View, stage and commit your changes.
 You can also switch branches
 - **Session Management** - Resume conversations, manage multiple sessions, and track history
+- **Multi-Provider Support** - Switch between Claude Code, Cursor, and CodeBuddy seamlessly
 - **TaskMaster AI Integration** *(Optional)* - Advanced project management with AI-powered task planning, PRD parsing, and workflow automation
 - **Model Compatibility** - Works with Claude Sonnet 4, Opus 4.1, and GPT-5